7 days a week, 365 days a year from 08:00 – 20:00

 - Name and address of your GP.

-- Nature of your injury.
+- Nature of your injury or illness.

 This information is added to a treatment form and all of the information is confidential.